Felix-Phi/Ultrasat-Skysurvey/README.md

 0. **Read the documentation** about [transients](https://skysurvey.readthedocs.io/en/latest/quickstart/quickstart_target.html) in the Skysurvey wiki.
 1. **Import the template** of the transient you want to simulate to the `Data` folder.
 Update the path in `config.yaml` under `template_directory`.
 Optionally, modify names in `templates.py` and `config.yaml` as needed.
 2. **Update the event rates**: Incorporate the expected yearly rates over the full sky of these transients by updating the `num_events` line under `def simulate_snia_events` in the module `simulation.py`.
 3. **Create a transient model**: Understand how transient models work in Skysurvey and create a new model.
 The model should depend on the template you are using and realistically reflect the distribution of template parameters in nature.
-As skysurvey comes only with an SNIa model, this step requires sustantial changes in the code, but skysurvey provides a possibility to integrate other transient models.
+As skysurvey comes only with an SNIa model, this step requires substantial changes in the code, but skysurvey provides a possibility to integrate other transient models.
 4. **Select a limiting magnitude source**:
    - Compare your template with the available sources to determine which spectrum is closest.
    - For blackbodies, there is existing code in `simulation.py` and `ultrasat_simulation_lightcurves_Blackbody.py`.